What it means for you

 - we haven’t received a contribution to your account; and

-- you haven’t changed your insurance cover, switched your investments, made or amended a binding beneficiary nomination on your account or told us in writing that you don’t want to be transferred.
+- you haven’t changed your insurance cover, switched your investments, made or amended a binding death benefit nomination on your account or told us in writing that you don’t want to be transferred.

 - is in accumulation phase